ionic-team/capacitor-docs/docs/main/vs-code-ext/plugin-registry.md

 1. Is the plugin's project open source?
 2. Are there at least 100 Github stars?
 3. Has the plugin been published to npm in the last year?
-4. Is the version a pre-release? (ie version 0.x)
+4. Is the version considered stable? (ie version 0.x)
 5. Are there at least 1000 downloads on npm per month?

 The goal of the rating system is to highlight projects that are regularly used, maintained and liked by the community.